 The 2015 Sooners may have been Williams' best squad yet.
 The Sooners' remarkable run started in the regular season when, in back-to-back meets, they broke the NCAA single-meet team scoring record.
 Williams would then lead Oklahoma to its fourth consecutive MPSF title, with five Sooners claiming individual conference titles.
 OU would roll that momentum in the NCAA finals, claiming the ninth national championship in program history.
 Michael Squires would make it three consecutive national titles on still rings and Michael Reid claimed his first national championship on pommel horse.
 In total, the Sooners took home 11 All-America honors and Williams was named the 2015 National Coach of the Year.

-During OU's unbeated run from 2015 to present, the Sooners have recorded 13 of the 20 highest team totals in NCAA history and each of the top seven.
-Oklahoma also set the record of 457.300.
-OU is the only team in history to top the 450-point mark, having done so five times, all in the last three years.
+During OU's unbeated run in 2015 and 2016, the Sooners have recorded eight of the 10 highest team total in NCAA history, including the record of 457.300.
+OU is the only team in history to top the 450-point mark, having done so five times, all in the last two years.

 At the collegiate level in 2014 the Sooners won their 21st conference title, and have now captured the title in 12 of the 15 years during Williams’ tenure, including each of the last three seasons.
 Williams led the Sooners to a runner-up finish at the NCAA Championship, extending OU’s active streak of top three finishes at the championships to 14 seasons.
 The Sooners claimed three of the six event national champions with Michael Squires defending his title on the rings and Alec Robin winning both the floor exercise and vault national championships.
 Oklahoma picked up nine All-America accolades at the championships and Williams was named West Region Coach of the Year for the third time in as many seasons.